 I know I have shared many lessons that I’ve learned during motherhood, but that’s not all.
 After all, we experience and learn everything every day!
 So today, we will talk about six more things I wish I knew before I became a mom.

-To get it out of the way right off the bat: I LOVE BEING A MOM, so do not let what you read here to make you think otherwise (wink, wink).
+To get it out of the way right off the bat: I LOVE BEING A MOM, so don’t let what you read here make you think otherwise (wink, wink).

 When I found out I would be a mother, I was inquisitive and prepared myself intensely, but again, there was a lot I did not know.

 So I have put together a few things to share with you today.
 First, I hope they help all the new moms and moms-to-be out there understand that they are not alone in this journey.
 “I am with you, dear mother.”